The Global Solutions to Cartan's Realization Problem: -integrability

 which still integrates $i:L\rtimes \gg \to A|_L$.
 Hence, $\Sigma_G(A)|_L$ is a smooth $G$-principal groupoid integrating the $G$-principal algebroid $A|_L$, so (i) holds. \end{proof}

 For the purpose of finding solutions to Cartan's realization problem, the previous result is enough, since we only need $G$-integrations of $A|_L$.
 However, to understand e.g. the smoothness of the moduli space of solutions it is useful to know if $A$ is $G$-integrable.
-The theorem has the following easy corollary:
+The theorem has the following easy corollary

-\begin{corol} Let $A\to X$ be a integrable $G$-principal algebroid.
-Then $A$ is $G$-integrable iff the $G$-monodromy groups are uniformly discrete, i.e., there is a open neighborhood $U\subset A$ of the zero section such that:
+\begin{corol} Let $A\to X$ be an integrable $G$-principal algebroid.
+Then $A$ is $G$-integrable iff the $G$-monodromy groups are uniformly discrete, i.e., there is a open neighborhood $U\subset A$ of the zero section such that

 \end{corol}